casbin/casbin-website/docs/Adapters.md

 ## Supported adapters

-In Casbin, the policy storage is implemented as an adapter (aka middleware for Casbin).
-To keep light-weight, we don't put adapter code in the main library.
 A complete list of Casbin adapters is provided as below.

-**Note**: Any 3rd-party contribution on a new adapter is welcomed, please inform us and we will put it in this list:)
+Any 3rd-party contribution on a new adapter is welcomed, please inform us and we will put it in this list:)

 Adapter | Type | Author | Description
 ----|------|----|----